Home >> Industrial products >> Female ginseng-Dong Quai

 Powdered or dried root/root slices, fluid extracts, tinctures, decoctions, and dried leaf preparations are the traditional ways of using Dong Quai orally.
 Nowadays it is more often taken as capsules or tablets.

-The root has a sweet pungent aroma that is very distinctive and it is often used in cooking, which is the best way to take it as a blood tonic.
+The root has a sweet pungent aroma that is very distinctive and it is often used in cooking, as a taste enhancer.

 Topical preparations are available to be applied to the skin.
-Dong Quai extract has reported use in the following product types: facial moisturizer, anti-aging creams, scrub, and hormonal crèmes.
+Dong Quai extract has reported use in the following product types: facial moisturizer, creams and scrub.

 Industrial application

-There is no evidence that Dong Quai is used for any purpose other than as a medicinal herb or in cosmetics.
+There is no evidence that Dong Quai is used for any purpose other than as a salutary herb or in cosmetics.

 Dosage

-For therapeutic effects, dry Dong Quai root is given at high dosage of 5-10 grams per day preferably divided in 3 applications per day.
+For maximum effect, dry Dong Quai root is given at high dosage of 5-10 grams per day preferably divided in 3 applications per day.

-As a food supplement Dong Quai is usually advised in dosage from 0,5 - 1 grams of dry root or standardized extract powder (1% ligustilides) three times per day.
+As a food supplement Dong Quai is usually recommended in dosage from 0,5 - 1 grams of dry root or standardized extract powder (1% ligustilides) three times per day.

 For working Dong Quai extract powder into cosmetics, most often an up to 1% concentration in the final cosmetic product is used.